Exorcism in the Movies

 In those same two years, two films were released based on one real-life case (that of a young Bavarian woman named Anneliese Michel): Scott Derrickson’s The Exorcism of Emily Rose (2005) and Hans-Christian Schmid’s Requiem (2006).
 What distinguishes both of these sober, restrained films is their ambiguity: Is it demonic possession or mental illness?
 Derrickson takes a forensic approach, while Schmid uses a quasi-documentary style.

 Taking the documentary angle further still, the 2010 mockumentary The Last Exorcism offered a Blair Witch / Paranormal Activity style spin on the material, with a disillusioned non-denominational pastor who no longer believes in God and agrees to participate in a documentary in order to expose exorcism as a sham.
 Unusual only for its non-Catholic milieu, it’s no more religiously curious than most films in the genre.

-The 2011 film The Rite, starring Anthony Hopkins, and this summer’s The Conjuring are among The Exorcist’s few heirs to take spiritual themes and a Catholic milieu as seriously as The Exorcist.
+The 2011 film The Rite, starring Anthony Hopkins, and The Conjuring are among The Exorcist’s few heirs to take spiritual themes and a Catholic milieu as seriously as The Exorcist.
 It’s a testament to the power of the original, and perhaps a lingering awareness of spiritual hunger in our society, that the genre remains vital 40 years later.